vmware-archive/scripted/README.md

     npm install -g https://github.com/scripted-editor/scripted/tarball/master

 (again possibly with a `sudo`).
+Master is under constant development so you may see a hiccup or two but we try to keep it fully functional.

 ### Download a packaged zip

 [Version 0.3.0 zip](http://dist.springsource.org/release/SCRIPTED/scripted_v0.3.0.zip)<br>
 [Version 0.3.0 Release Notes](http://scripted-editor.github.com/scripted/release_notes/0_3_0/scripted_0_3_0.html)

-Once unzipped, ensure the bin folder contents are executable on mac/linux:
+Once unzipped, ensure the bin folder contents are executable on mac/linux: `chmod 755 bin/*`
-    chmod 755 bin/*

 And add the bin folder to your PATH.

 	mac/linux: export PATH=<pathToUnzipLocationOrClone>/bin:$PATH
 	win: set PATH=<pathToUnzipLocationOrClone>\bin;%PATH%